-- Teachers do not always ensure that pupils of different ages and abilities have sufficiently demanding work.
-This means that some pupils could make more progress. - Staff with responsibility for some subject areas are not involved enough in improving teaching and achievement in their subjects.
-Consequently, they are not always good enough.
+- Teachers do not always ensure that lessons proceed at a good pace and that pupils of different ages and abilities have sufficiently demanding work.
+This means that some pupils are not making the best possible progress. - There are not enough opportunities or appropriate resources for children in the Reception class to freely access learning activities in the outdoor area.
+This hinders the development of their independent learning skills.